jesussantana/Modern-Artificial-Intelligence/notebooks/AI in Technology - AWS DeepComposer Samples/ar-cnn/README.md

 9. Choose **submit**.

-After you submit your servive limit increase it can take 2-3 days for it to be approved.
+After you submit your service limit increase it can take 2-3 days for it to be approved.

 ## Creating a notebook instance
 To start creating a custom *AR-CNN* model, launch a SageMaker notebook instance.